These North Korean defectors were sold into China as cybersex slaves. Then they escaped

 "During those outings, he would always stay right next to us, so we never got to talk to anyone," said Lee.
 In 2015, Lee tried to escape by climbing out of a window and down a metal drain, but she fell and hurt her back and leg.
 She still limps slightly.

-When their captor wanted something from the girls, he would try to sweet-talk them, promising a cut of their earnings or to let them go free to work in South Korea one day.
+When their captor wanted something from the girls, he would try to sweet talk them, promising a cut of their earnings or to let them go free to work in South Korea one day.

 But when Kwang asked for a piece of the 60 million won (around $51,000) she estimated she had made for him, he got angry.